fz172/fanfly/_posts/2025-08-03-firewall_forward_work_topskin.md

 #### Glue and rivet

-Then I cleaned the top skin and skde skin both with Sika 205, then primed with Sika 206, and smeared a bunch of Sika 296 for water proofing.
+Then I cleaned the top skin and side skin both with Sika 205, then primed with Sika 206, and smeared a bunch of Sika 296 for water proofing.

 Positioning the top skin with the sika glue turned out to be a little problematic, because everything was so dark black and a few holes were blocked by the sika 295. it got easier once I aligned a few holes with cleco though.